AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd client in FApro.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

+<div style="page-break-after: always;"></div>

 ### Viewing the detailed profile a client : `select`

 View a more detailed profile of the specified client from FApro.
 The detailed profile currently includes the **contact information** and **existing plans**.
 In addition, we are also planning to include the following:
-* Profile image of the client: [Uploading a profile photo for a client](#coming-soon-uploading-photo-for-a-client--image)
+* Profile image of the client: Uploading a profile photo for a client
-* Notes regarding the client: [Adding notes for a client](#coming-soon-adding-notes-for-a-client--addnote)
+* Notes regarding the client: Adding notes for a client

 This profile aims to aid financial advisors in the following ways:
 * retrieve vital information (existing financial plans, current financial status) during the preparation for an appointment